junxit/us-congress-code/title-16/chapter-2/sec-539m.md

 Pub.
 L. 108–7, div.
 F, title IV, § 415, Feb.
 20, 2003, 117 Stat.
 294, provided that: “The provisions of this title [see Short Title note below] shall take effect immediately on enactment of this Act [Feb.
 20, 2003].”

+### Short Title of 2014 Amendment

+Pub.
+L. 113–119, § 1, June 9, 2014, 128 Stat.
+1185, provided that: “This Act [amending section 539m–11 of this title] may be cited as the ‘Sandia Pueblo Settlement Technical Amendment Act’.”

 ### Short Title

 Pub.
 L. 108–7, div.
 F, title IV, § 401, Feb.
 20, 2003, 117 Stat.
 279, provided that: “This title [enacting this section and sections 539m–1 to 539m–12 of this title, amending section 1746 of Title 43, Public Lands, and enacting provisions set out as a note above] may be cited as the ‘T’uf Shur Bien Preservation Trust Area Act’.”